bleuocean/infrastructure-blueprint/README.md

 - 🧱 Proxy server design to isolate web applications
 - 🧠 Dashboard plans to visualize incoming data and guide response actions

+🔍 Not familiar with the tools used?
+Check out the [Tools Overview](tools-overview.md).

 ---

 ## 🧱 Project Structure